-The Wat Phnom is located on an artificial 27 high mountain.
+The Wat Phnom (The Mountain Temple) is located on an artificial 27 meter high mountain.
 Therefore, it is the highest building of the city.

-Apparently, you gotta take some steps upstairs in order to reach the temple.
+Apparently, you gotta take some steps up in order to reach the temple.
 But don’t worry.
 It is totally doable. 😉

-The entrance is 1 Dollar per person (around 0,88 Euro) per person.
+The entrance is 1 Dollar per person.
 So you don’t have to miss this temple even if you are on a budget.

-After visiting the temple you can have a nice walk through the park around the temple as well.
-Trust me it is worth it.
+After visiting the Wat Phnom you can have a nice walk through the park around the temple as well.
+Trust me, it is worth it.
 And maybe on your way, you might even meet some cute monkeys.
 It is definitely a great temple in Phnom Penh.